opendistro-for-elasticsearch/performance-analyzer-rca/src/main/java/com/amazon/opendistro/elasticsearch/performanceanalyzer/rca/framework/core/stats/README.md

  1. Sample
  1. Sum

-With max and min you can choose to send teh value along with a key and then the statistic reports the max or the min and also the key associated with it.
+With max and min you can choose to send the value along with a key and then the statistic reports the max or the min and also the key associated with it.
 The way we use it here is with calculating the max and min of latencies for calling the operate on the graph nodes.
 We pass the name of the graph as the key to it.
 Therefore, for each run we get not only the maximum